AppImage/AppImageSpec/draft.md

 #### <a name="updateinformation"></a>Update information

-An AppImage **MAY** have update information embedded.
+An AppImage **MAY** have update information embedded for update mechanisms to use.
 Currently two transport mechanisms are available:
  * zsync
  * bintray-zsync